haiguanl/Multilayer_GOMLP/README.md

 # Multilayer_GOMLP

 This project focusing on extending the GOMLP to multilayer cases.
-The GOMLP solves 2D power plane generation problem with combination of MLP and evolutionary method.
+The GOMLP (published in DAC "") solves 2D power plane generation problem with combination of MLP and evolutionary method.
 The proposed method for multilayer GOMLP is as follows:

 <p align="center">
 <img src="Fig/MultiGOMLP.png" alt="drawing" width="800">